-This preliminary Section 4(f) analysis, which is part of the Draft Environmental Impact Report/ Environmental Impact Statement (EIR/EIS), is being made available for public review during the public comment period on the Draft EIR/EIS.
-Copies of the Draft EIR/EIS have been provided to official(s) with jurisdiction over the Section 4(f) resources for review and comment.
-The Final EIS would be provided upon completion.
-The Authority would continue to consult with these agencies to seek their written concurrence on temporary occupancy or de minimis determinations after publication of the HSR Draft EIR/EIS, during the public comment period.
+The preliminary Section 4(f) analysis, which was part of the Draft EIR/EIS, was made available for public review during the public comment period on the Draft EIR/EIS.
+Copies of the Draft EIR/EIS were provided to official(s) with jurisdiction over the Section 4(f) resources for review and comment.
+The EIR/EIS has also been provided for public review.
+Following public circulation of the HSR Draft EIR/EIS, the Authority has been consulting with these officials with jurisdiction to obtain their written concurrences on temporary occupancy and de minimis determinations.

-The Authority would address any comments on the Section 4(f) analysis, as appropriate, and any changes would be reflected in this chapter or included in the response to comments of the Final EIR/EIS.
-After completing the final Section 4(f) analysis, the Authority's Section 4(f) determination would be part of its Record of Decision (ROD).
+The Authority has addressed any comments on the Section 4(f) analysis, as appropriate, and any changes are reflected in this chapter or included in the response to comments of this EIR/EIS.
+After completing the final Section 4(f) analysis, the Authority's Section 4(f) determination is part of its Record of Decision (ROD).